 I will try to show you the entire process.

 First you need to sanitize everything who will be in contact with the wort (beer).
 Once you sanitize everything, you will need to bring to a boil 10 gallons of water (for 5 Gallon of beer).

-I use an old keg and I cut the top to boil my water, I installed a valve and a filter inside.
+I use an old keg and I cut the top to use it to boil my water, I installed a valve and a filter inside.

-During the boiling process I prepare all the quantity needed for my recipe, different kind of hop, sugar, paradise seed, cardamom, etc…
+During the boiling process I prepared all the ingredient and quantity needed for my recipe, different kind of hop, sugar, paradise seed, cardamom, etc…

 Also I put all my grains in a big cooler.
-In the cooler I also put a valve and a copper pipe inside with a lot of little hole so only the liquid go thru.
+In the cooler I also put a valve and a copper pipe inside with a lot of little hole so it filtered and only let the liquid go thru.

 I know, this look like weed, and I am going to tell you it is not but it is from the same family.

-Once the water is boil you can add it little by little, gently over the malt, don’t forget to steer so there is water going in every single grain to take all the sugar.
+Once the water is boilled you can add it, little by little, gently over the malt, don’t forget to steer so there is water going in every single grain to take all the sugar.

-Then the goal is to keep a temperature of 149 F for a period of 90 mn, that is why the cooler is a good idea it will keep warm.
+Then the goal is to keep a temperature of 149 F for a period of 90 mn, that is why the cooler is a good idea it will keep the wort warm.